liweijia/liweijia.github.io/_news/announcement_idt20.md

 inline: true
 ---

-We organize a special issue 'Applications of Individual Tree Detection' on Remote Sensing Journal.
+We organize a special issue 'Applications of Individual Tree Detection' on Remote Sensing.